Kachi-Awaji/GIT-intro/Lesson-3.md

 > ![pwd in git bash](./images/19-PWDGitBash.png)

 ## Configuring __Git__
 Be patient.. we will soon create our first repository.
 Before we do that, we should make some changes on our git configuration.
-Remember that GIT is meant for collaboration, right?
+Remember that __Git__ is meant for collaboration, right?
 How do programmers know which programmer has made changes to the project?

-__IDENTITIES__
+### IDENTITIES
 __Git__ comes along with a configuration tool that lets you set and update various information.
 Updating your identity is the first thing you should do after installing __Git__.
-This will be useful in the future, when you upload your repositories to GitHub.
+This will be useful in the future, when you upload your repositories to __GitHub__.

 To add your name to __Git__ config, type the following command

 `git config --global user.name "Your name" `

 To update your email, you type something similar

 `git config --global user.email "youremail@yourdomain.com"`

 ![pwd in git bash](./images/20-configGit.png)